James VI and I

 James VI and I (James Charles Stuart; 19 June 1566 – 27 March 1625) was King of Scotland as James VI from 24 July 1567 and King of England and Ireland as James I from the union of the Scottish and English crowns on 24 March 1603 until his death in 1625.
-Although he wanted to bring about a closer union, the kingdoms of Scotland and England remained individual sovereign states, with their own parliaments, judiciaries, and laws, both ruled by James in personal union.
+Though he long attempted to get both countries to adopt a closer political union, the kingdoms of Scotland and England remained sovereign states, with their own parliaments, judiciaries, and laws, ruled by James in personal union.

 James was the son of Mary, Queen of Scots, and a great-great-grandson of Henry VII, King of England and Lord of Ireland, and thus a potential successor to all three thrones.
-He succeeded to the Scottish throne at the age of thirteen months, after his mother was compelled to abdicate in his favour.
-Four different regents governed during his minority, which ended officially in 1578, though he did not gain full control of his government until 1583.
-In 1603, he succeeded Elizabeth I, the last Tudor monarch of England and Ireland, who died childless.
-He continued to reign in all three kingdoms for 22 years, a period known as the Jacobean era, until his death in 1625.
-After the Union of the Crowns, he based himself in England (the largest of the three realms) from 1603, returning to Scotland only once, in 1617, and styled himself "King of Great Britain and Ireland".
-He was a major advocate of a single parliament for England and Scotland.
+He acceded to the Scottish throne at the age of thirteen months, after his mother was forced to abdicate.
+Although his mother was a Catholic, James was raised as a Protestant.
+Four regents governed during his minority, which ended officially in 1578, though he did not gain full control of his government until 1583.
+In 1589, he married Anne of Denmark.
+Three of their children survived to adulthood: Henry Frederick, Elizabeth, and Charles.
+In 1603, James succeeded his cousin Elizabeth I, the last Tudor monarch of England and Ireland, who died childless.
+He reigned in all three kingdoms for 22 years, a period known as the Jacobean era, until his death in 1625.
+After the Union of the Crowns, he based himself in England from 1603, returning to Scotland only once, in 1617, and styled himself "King of Great Britain and Ireland".
+He advocated for a single parliament for England and Scotland.
 In his reign, the Plantation of Ulster and English colonisation of the Americas began.